ignotaC/smallsoft/README.md

 Hail Supreame God one in Great Trinity.
 Prise Saint Maria, mother of God.

 A pack of my little unix programs.
 I do not mention dependencies like C compiler and posix system.
 None means you have the basic set.

+I wrote this code for my personal use.
+Shell hacks for life. ;-)

 You can either read this file as plain text
 ( and still understand 100% of what is this read me about ).